Itai-Nelken/itai-lang/README.md

 ### Boolean
 **`bool`** - 1 byte, holds `true` or `false` (which are 1 or 0 respectively).<br>
-Any number that isn't 0 is true, 0 is false.

 ### Numbers
 **`int`** - 4 byte integer.<br>